TheOdinProject/curriculum/foundations/javascript_basics/installation_guides/macos.md

-### Guide: Install nvm on MacOS
+### Guide: Install nvm on macOS

-On MacOS 10.15 and above, the default shell is now zsh.
+On macOS 10.15 and above, the default shell is now zsh.
 During installation, nvm will look for a `.zshrc` file in your user home directory.
 By default, this file does not exist so we need to create it by running the following command in your terminal:

 ```bash
 touch ~/.zshrc